jayjay-a/Maplestory-Patch-Logs/README.md

      <summary>
             v1.37 (Jun 19, 2013)
      </summary>

+     - Unleashed Update
      - Many classes have minor hyper skill changes
      - Level 3 Link Skills are added
-     - Max level is increased from 200 to 250:
+     - Max level cap is increased from 200 to 250:
      - Damage cap is increased from 999,999 to 50,000,000
      - HP and MP cap have been increased
      - Avoid cap has been lowered from 100% to 90%